studylox/_OneNote/README.md

+# Project description
+Read and write with Microsoft OneNote
+Microsoft Graph.NET MVC Project
+This project is the entry of hack-together

 # .NET Core MVC (Model - View - Controller) web app connected to Microsoft Graph

 This is a template for .NET Core MVC (Model - View - Controller) web app that connects to Microsoft Graph.